CYTMWIA/MyGarage/README.md

-# Just4Fun
+# MyGarage
-I wrote these projects just for fun :)
+I wrote these projects just for fun or personal use, and place them here for archive.

 ## Index